mhammarstedt/mhammarstedt.github.io/_posts/2016-11-15-thoughts-on-exam-questions.markdown

 ### Final words
 So there you have it.
-Thoughts and reflections on the questions for the first examination in client-based webprogramming.
+Thoughts and reflections on the questions for the first examination in client-based web programming.
 A little longer than the other blog posts (which is actually a good thing, because then I can see what a long blog post would look like), but I hope you still made your way through it.
 And with that, I hope to have done everything for examination 1 properly.